-Final Cut Pro and Motion tend to stack corrupted data in their preference files, which often results in an unexpected app behaviour (instability, crashes, artifacts, extended render times etc. Because of that, Apple Support suggests wiping your Motion/FCP preferences once in a while, and so do we.
+Final Cut Pro and Motion tend to stack corrupted data in their preference files, which often results in an unexpected app behavior (instability, crashes, artifacts, extended render times etc. Because of that, Apple Support suggests wiping your Motion/FCP preferences once in a while, and so do we.

 Ctrl+R – pre-renders the currently selected element (template, compound clip, etc.),